leojang/Notes/YDNJS-Call-Site.md

 // so that it cannot be overriden bar.call( window ); // 2
 ```
 Let's examine how this variation works.
-We create a function bar() which, internally, manually calls foo.call(obj), **thereby forcibly invoking foo with obj binding for this.
-No matter how you later invoke the function bar, it will always manually invoke foo with obj**.
+We create a function bar() which, internally, manually calls foo.call(obj), **thereby forcibly invoking foo with _obj_ binding for this.
+No matter how you later invoke the function _bar_, it will always manually invoke foo with _obj_**.
 This binding is both explicit and strong, so we call it hard binding.

 The most typical way to wrap a function with a hard binding creates a pass-thru of any arguments passed and any return value received:
 ```javascript